tel-ran-de/BC13-Morning/BC13Java-Morning/src/pullrequest.md

 How to do a pull request
 1. open a forked project
 2. write your code / add your changes
-3. git checkout -b "new branch"
+3. git checkout -b "new_branch"
 4. git status
 5. git add <your file>
 6. git commit -m "very important changes"
-7. git push
+7. git push -u origin new_branch
 8. on github open your forked repo
 9. go to pull request
 10. check correct branch